-About a year ago, I first noticed some wrinkles and dark circles under my eyes.
+Back in 2011 I first noticed some wrinkles and dark circles under my eyes.
 They could have been there for 10 years, but I’ve never noticed it before.
 For several weeks after that, throughout the day I found myself nervously checking my mirror, spending far too long inspecting myself for signs of aging.
 Then I started looking for solutions to dark circles, watching videos and paying attention to conversations, looking for answers.

 Until one day I stood in front of my magnifier mirror, tugging at my eyes, trying to make the dark circles go away.
 Suddenly a painfully sobering realization hit me and I started to cry.
 As I tasted my salty tears then rolling down my cheeks, I realized that I had been here before.

 This place of self-hatred and shame was so familiar to me.
 Now instead of focusing my shame-filled thoughts on hating my fat thighs as I had done for decades, my new obsession was around feeling ashamed about aging.
 The dark circles were just the first evidence I noticed.
-There would be more to follow.

 Andrea Amador is The Juicy Woman.
 Equal parts sweet and oh so sassy, Andrea’s a curvy and confident plus size body image coach/bestselling author who shows mid-life women how to transform their blues and body shame into self-compassion and kindness so they can build their confidence from the inside-out.